A General Framework for Design-Based Treatment Effect Estimation in Paired Cluster-Randomized Experiments: Simulation Studies

-The results with 200 pairs illustrate the asymptotic behaviors of the estimators (Figure~\ref{fig:mse-main-m200}, $M = 200$).
-The baseline estimators compare similarly to the small sample setting, except for \textbf{S4}, when the treatment effect is a function of the sample size.
-The bias of $\amw$ and $\wlsp$ does not disappear asymptotically, and therefore the bias outweighs the gains in precision from LOI estimation when there is a large number of pairs.
-Thus, when the treatment effect is correlated with the cluster size, even with no covariate adjustment, $\hajek$ and $\loomi$ have the smallest MSEs.
+The results with $M = 200$ pairs illustrate the asymptotic behaviors of the estimators (Figure~\ref{fig:mse-main-m200}).
+The baseline estimators compare similarly to the small sample setting, except for \textbf{S4}, when the treatment effect is a function of the cluster size.
+The bias of $\amw$ and $\wlsp$ does not disappear asymptotically, and thus the bias outweighs the gains in precision from LOI estimation when there is a large number of pairs.
+Therefore, when the treatment effect is correlated with cluster size, even with no covariate adjustment, $\hajek$ and $\loomi$ have the smallest MSEs.

 When the control potential outcomes are not correlated with the cluster size, and there are a small number of pairs, adjusting with the cluster size actually slightly hurts precision.
 However, including the cluster size as a covariate does not hurt or slightly improves precision asymptotically ($M= 200$).
 This aligns with \cite{su_model-assisted_2021}'s analysis of CRTs.
-Appendix~\ref{chpt:appn_pcrt10} includes results when the control potential outcomes are correlated with the cluster size, in which case adjusting with the cluster size improves precision.
+Supplement M includes results when the control potential outcomes are correlated with the cluster size, in which case adjusting with the cluster size improves precision.

 The estimators that adjust with the cluster size and a prognostic covariate are more precise than the baseline estimators.
-Figure~\ref{fig:mse-main-m20} also illustrates the our point at the end of Section~\ref{sec:relation} -- if a covariate that explains the same effect on the the outcome as the pair matching is used for adjustment, even with a small sample size ($M = 20$), $\wlsnx$ and $\looidpdnx$ show comparable or slightly smaller variance than $\wlspnx$, and without any bias.
-Asymptotically, the $\wlsnx$ and $\looidpdnx$ have considerably smaller MSE than $\wlspdot$ due to its bias.
+Figure~\ref{fig:mse-main-m20} also illustrates the point in Section~\ref{sec:cov} -- if a covariate that explains the same effect on the the outcome as the pair matching is used for adjustment, even with a small sample size, $\wlsnx$ and $\looidpdnx$ show comparable or slightly smaller variance than $\wlspnx$, and without any bias.
+Asymptotically, $\wlspdot$ remains biased, and therefore $\wlsnx$ and $\looidpdnx$ have considerably smaller MSE than $\wlspdot$.